Posted on 7 Comments

 #6 Planning your bridesmaid’s dress budget

 So, the best thing you can do is be reasonable when deciding what your bridesmaids should wear.
-Our suggestion is to be flexible, and consider a range of choices in dresses, so your bridesmaids can pick the one that is easiest on their pockets.
-Think out of the box, and instead of having them dress up in matching outfits, go with the mix ‘n’ match trend.
+Our suggestion is to be flexible, and consider a range of choices in dresses, so your bridesmaids can pick the easiest one on their pockets.
+Instead of having them dress up in matching outfits, think out of the box, and go with the mix ‘n’ match trend.
 This gives them the freedom to choose from the choices you have shortlisted.
 It is also likely that they will pick a dress that they can use again.

 #7 Talk money with your parents or in-laws

 Ideally, they should bring the topic up if they have any such plans.
 So, it may not always be best to bring up the topic yourself.
 If they are quiet, it may be because something’s changed and not because they’ve forgotten about it.
-Never make the mistake of assuming that they will pay, and go about planning your wedding based on this assumption.
-Don’t feel entitled to it and have your plans go bust if they don’t agree to.
+Never assume that they will pay, and go about planning your wedding based on this assumption.
+If they disagree, don’t feel entitled to it and have your plans go bust.
 Instead, share the wedding plans you have in mind and the quotes you collect from vendors.
-They will be more comfortable mentioning what they would like to contribute towards, when you do it this way.
+They will be more comfortable mentioning what they want to contribute when you do it this way.

 If there is no talk about the money at all, you can either ask them what happened to the fund they put aside (that is, if you are sure they have), or ask them if they could help and you could repay it later.

-Weddings, like we said earlier are tricky events that can cause so much stress to any bride and groom.
-Nevertheless, it is important to always keep the big picture in mind.
-When you think of the priorities in your life, and how you can celebrate the event that brings you and your partner together forever, you can tide over any awkward situation and leave it out of your mind forever.
+As we said earlier, weddings are tricky events that can cause so much stress to any bride and groom.
+Nevertheless, it is important always to keep the big picture in mind.
+When you think of the priorities in your life and how you can celebrate the event that brings you and your partner together forever, you can tide over any awkward situation and leave it out of your mind forever.

 Posted on 4 Comments